Better Parameter-free Stochastic Optimization with ODE Updates for Coin-Betting: ODE Updates for Coin-Betting Optimization

 In this section, we describe our Coin-betting ODE (CODE) algorithm.
 The main idea is to discretize each update of the parameter-free coin betting algorithm \eqref{eq:coin} in an infinite series of infinitely small updates.
 Moreover, thanks to the use of the truncated linear model described in the previous section, we are still able to recover a closed-form solution for each update.
 It is worth noting that a direct application of the truncation method would require a mirror descent optimization algorithm, but betting does not belong to the mirror descent family.
 Indeed, there are no direct ways to merge truncation and betting techniques, other than the ODE's approach we propose in the following.

 We proceed in stages towards the closed-form update.
 First, note that parameter-free algorithms require the stochastic gradients $\bg_t$ to be bounded, see lower bound in~\citep{CutkoskyB17}.
 For simplicity, we set this bound to be equal to 1.
-Now, we introduce a straightforward improvement of the update rule \eqref{eq:coin}:
+Now, we introduce a straightforward improvement of the update rule \eqref{eq:coin}: This update gives an improved convergence rate that depends on $O(T^{-1}\sqrt{\sum_{t=1}^T \boldsymbol{1}[\bg_t\neq\boldsymbol{0}]})$, where $\bg_t\in \partial F(\bx_t)$, rather than $O(T^{-1/2})$.
+We defer the proof of this result to the Appendix.